Wrike: A flexible project management tool for the digital workplace

 Wrike Business bumps up the range of features, integrations and storage and costs $24.80 per user/month for as many as 200 users.

-(By way of comparison, Asana has a similar pricing structure with a free tier, a Premium tier for $9.99 per user/month, and a Business tier for $19.99 per user/month.)
+(By way of comparison, Asana has a similar pricing structure with a free tier, a Premium tier for US$9.99 per user/month, and a Business tier for $19.99 per user/month.)

 Wrike’s Enterprise tier (pricing is available upon request) provides a range of security, management and compliance features targeted at IT admins, such as Active Directory integration, SAML 2.0 single sign-on and two-factor authentication.